RikFerreira/brazilian-census-sample/README.md

 This project relies on Thomas Lumley's work.
 More details on reference.

+The example dataset is the sample of Brazilian Demographics Census subsetted by the [Montes Claros municipality](https://en.wikipedia.org/wiki/Montes_Claros).
+For comparison, it is used the [Sistema IBGE de Recuperação Automática (SIDRA)](https://sidra.ibge.gov.br/pesquisa/censo-demografico/demografico-2010/inicial)

 For every comment, suggestion or question, open an issue in this repository, or send me an e-mail.

 ## References